 - Use shell-on shrimp when grilling because the shell builds flavor and prevents shrimp meat from being burnt.

-- Since lime is used in the marinate, I recommend only marinating for about 30 minutes and no longer than an hour.
+- Since lime is used in the marinade, I recommend only marinating for about 30 minutes and no longer than an hour.
 The lime juice can start cooking the shrimp and altering the taste if left in marinade for too long.

 - Works great on other seafood like cuttlefish, calamari, and fish.